Find out about New Zealand's Trade Recovery Strategy.

 New Zealand's membership of the WTO gives us a voice and a vote in global free trade negotiations.

 Asia-Pacific Economic Cooperation is made up of 21 economies interested in free trade.
-New Zealand is hosting and chairing APEC in 2021.
+Find out why APEC matters to us and where New Zealand fits in.

 MFAT oversees the Government's NZ Inc strategies for stronger relationships with our key international partners.